bitmovin/bitmovinvideo-wordpress/readme.txt

 This section describes how to install the plugin and get it working.

-1. If not already done you firstly have to create an Bitmovin Account at https://bitmovin.com/signup-player/.
+1. Sign up for Bitmovin [here](https://dashboard.bitmovin.com/signup).
-2. Once logged in, go to the settings of your Bitmovin user account and get your API key (Do not confound it with your Player key).
+2. Once logged in, go to [account settings of your Bitmovin user account](https://dashboard.bitmovin.com/account), get your **API key**.
-3. Do not forget to add the domain of your Wordpress website to the allowed domains in the player overview.
+3. Do not forget to add the domain your Wordpress is running on to the allowed domains in the [player licenses view](https://dashboard.bitmovin.com/player/licenses).
-4. Install the Bitmovin Player Wordpress Plugin through your Wordpress dashboard or upload via FTP and unzip the plugin archive into the wp-content/plugins directory.
+4. Install Bitmovin Player Wordpress Plugin from your Wordpress dashboard or unzip the plugin archive in the `wp-content/plugins` directory.
-5. Activate the plugin through the Plugins menu in Wordpress.
+5. Activate the plugin through the **Plugins** menu in Wordpress.
-6. Go to the Bitmovin Settings page via in the main admin menu and fill in your API key.
+6. Go to the **Bitmovin Settings** left menu page and fill in your API key.
-7. Go to the Bitmovin videos page via in the main admin menu and add a video with your configuration.
+7. Go to the **Bitmovin** left menu videos page and add a video with your configuration.
-8. Copy the shortcode from the videos page table, which looks like this [bitmovin_player id='1'], to your post.
+8. Copy the shortcode from the videos page table which looks like this **[bitmovin_player id='1']** to your post.